-All Digital Signatures created by PDF Signing Certificates have the ability to include a trusted timestamp issued from an RFC 3161 compliant Time Stamp Authority (TSA) server chained to an Adobe Root Certificate.
+All Digital Signatures created by PDF Signing Certificates have the ability to include a trusted timestamp issued from an RFC 3161 compliant Time Stamp Authority (TSA) server chained to a GlobalSign Root Certificate.
 The TSA Certificate shall be located in a FIPS 140-2 level 3 or higher HSM.
-Timestamping services may be provided by GlobalSign or by a GlobalSign outsource agent.
-In the event that a timestamping service is managed by an outsource agent, then GlobalSign will issue a timestamping Certificate in compliance with this CPS.